Types of Data

 XpertMart™ allows you to have several catalogs open at once allowing you to toggle between them.
 If you are working in one catalog (such as Styles) and need to look for information in a second catalog (such as Vendors), you can open the second catalog without having to close the first.

-By design all catalogs in XpertMart™ are very
+By design all catalogs in XpertMart™ are very similar

-catalog you should be able to use any catalog.
+should be able to use any catalog.